-The University of Nebraska at Lincoln is evaluating the Iowa Parent Partner Project.
+The University of Nebraska at Lincoln evaluated the Iowa Parent Partner Project.
 The outcome evaluation utilizes a matching technique, propensity-score matching (PSM), to match treated (children with Parent Partner participants) with untreated participants (children without Parent Partner participants) on the probability of being treated in order to approximate an experimental design (with random assignment).
-Preliminary findings across the 2011-15 cohort include:
+A 2019 evaluation5 found that:

 Parents for Parents (WA)

 The Parents for Parents Program (P4P) connects parent allies (parents who have successfully navigated the juvenile dependency system) with parents who are new to the system.
 Parent allies provide support and help parents new to the system understand what they must do to successfully reunite with their children.
 The program consists of three main elements: Parent ally support at dependency court hearings, a two-hour educational class called Dependency 101, and an ongoing support class called Dependency 201.